 You can read more information about finding accommodation in this guide to living independently (pdf) for people who have been granted refugee status or subsidiary protection or permission to remain.

-Local authorities are the main providers of social housing for people who cannot afford to buy their own homes.
+Local authorities are the main providers of social housing for people who cannot afford to pay for private rented accommodation or buy their own homes.
 Local authority housing is allocated according to eligibility and need.
 Rents are based on the household’s ability to pay.
-Housing associations and housing co-operatives also provide social housing for people who cannot afford to buy their own homes.
+Housing associations and housing co-operatives also provide social housing.

-If you do not qualify for social housing or if there is a long waiting list for social housing, you should consider living in private rented accommodation, which you will have to find yourself.
-You may qualify for financial help with paying the rent under one of the following schemes:
+If you do not qualify for social housing supports, you can look for private rented accommodation, which you will have to find and pay for yourself.

 The Residential Tenancies Board has published a guide on being a good tenant (pdf).

 If you find yourself homeless or you think you may lose your home, you should generally contact your local authority to access accommodation.
-In Dublin and Cork, the local authorities and the Department of Social Protection provide dedicated services for homeless people.
 Our document on agencies that provide services for homeless people gives details of where to apply for the various supports.